Running a server

 The maximum manifest size option limits how large an individual site manifest can get.
 The site manifest needs to be loaded in whole every time the site is accessed, so its size should be quite small; typically no more than a few MB.
 This option indirectly limits how many files can there be in a single site; as a rough approximation, 1 MB of manifest size fits about 5000 files.

 The maximum inline file size limit changes how big a file may become until it is stored in a separate blob rather than directly in the manifest.
 This limit should not be less than the size of a blob reference, which is 71 bytes long.
 Increasing this limit enlarges manifests and reduces the amount of very small blobs.
-This limit should only be changed if storing small blobs is expensive or to reduce latency for sites with many small files.
+This limit should only be changed if storing blobs under certain size is expensive, to reduce latency for sites with many small files, or to address concerns of data retention within detached audit records.

 Functional limits